Sambruk/EgilSCIM/doc/USAGE.md

 ### UUIDs from external processes
-Just like when loading from CSV files you can choose to generate UUIDs if the data from the external process doesn't include them, see (UUIDs in CSV files)[#uuids-in-csv-files].
+Just like when loading from CSV files you can choose to generate UUIDs if the data from the external process doesn't include them, see [UUIDs in CSV files](#uuids-in-csv-files).

 ## Defining relations between objects